CIP-RIU/brapi/README.md

 [![Build Status](https://travis-ci.org/CIP-RIU/brapi.svg?branch=master)](https://travis-ci.org/CIP-RIU/brapi)
 [![Coverage Status](https://coveralls.io/repos/github/CIP-RIU/brapi/badge.svg)](https://coveralls.io/github/CIP-RIU/brapi)

-The official repository of the Breeding API i in R .
-This R package use the [Breeding API (BrAPI)](http://docs.brapi.apiary.io) for accessing plant breeding data.
+The official repository of the Breeding API in R. This R package use the [Breeding API (BrAPI)](http://docs.brapi.apiary.io) for accessing plant breeding data.
 This version is still under development, to see all details about the current implementation see the tutorial below.

 ###### Important Note
-This repository continue and preserve original functionalities of [brapi](https://github.com/c5sire/brapi).
+This repository continues and preserves original functionalities of the previous package [brapi](https://github.com/c5sire/brapi).

 It can be installed using: